waggle-sensor/waggle-docs/docs/tutorials/schedule-jobs.md

 ```

 :::note
-If you receive any error related to permission on nodes or scheduling, please contact us.
+You may receive a list of errors from the scheduler if the job cannot be validated.
+For instance, your account may not have scheduling permission on the node `W030`.
+Please consult with us for any error, especially errors related to scheduling permission on nodes in the job.
 :::

 ## Check status of job